Skip to Content

 Northern Parula perched on a branch

 The Northern Parula, Setophaga americana, is a small, vibrant warbler with distinct yellow and blue-gray plumage.
 It prefers moss-laden forests for breeding, extending from Florida to southern Canada.
-This bird’s diet mainly consists of insects, caught as it flits through treetops.
+This bird’s diet mainly consists of insects caught as it flits through treetops.
 Conservation status for this species is of Least Concern, indicating stable populations.
 Vocalizations include a buzzy trill, with audibility peaking during the breeding season.
 Habitat conditions critically impact the parula’s survival, thus monitoring ecosystems is vital for their continued thriving.

 Northern Pintail